keyboardshotgun/react-native-simple-image-viewer/README.md

 + Example update.

 ---
-## known issue
+## known issues
-+ show modal on start is laggy items
++ The Item of list component show slow or laggy when open modal.
 ---

 ## Contributing